Dawn Warren, M.A, LPC

 You’re the one who keeps it all together, until you can’t.

-You've spent your life being capable, strong, the one others lean on.
-You know how to push through and how to appear like your fine.
+You've spent your life being capable and strong.
+You know how to “push through” and look like your fine.

-But you're tired and feeling the weight of it all.
+But you're tired.
 You’re shutting down without warning, zoning out, or snapping and then pulling away in shame.
 You doubt yourself even when things are going well.
 Your emotions hit too hard and/or don't come at all.
 Rest feels impossible or pointless.

-These aren’t flaws in you.
-This is what happens when a nervous system has been carrying too much for too long.
+The thing is, these aren’t flaws in you.
+This is what happens when a person has been carrying too much for too long.

 You don't have to keep pretending.
 And you don't have to figure this out alone.